Possible Bearish Inside Day Candle Pattern Detected for Nextera Energy (NYSE:NEE) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Nextera Energy (NYSE:NEE)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Nextera Energy (NYSE:NEE) based on the price action in the company's shares.
-Today's price range of $241.77 and $243.86 is within yesterday's high and low of the day.
+Yesterday's price range of $241.77 and $243.86 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Nextera Energy may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 NextEra Energy, Inc. provides sustainable energy generation and distribution services.
 The Company generates electricity through wind, solar, and natural gas.
 Through its subsidiaries, NextEra Energy also operates multiple commercial nuclear power units.